Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles/manage.md

 1. Click **Add role(s)**.

+1. Select the region you want to add from the **Region** drop-down menu.
+Members assigned to this role can only access {{site.konnect_short_name}} objects in the selected region.

 1. Click the instance field to choose an instance of the entity you want to assign, or choose `*` to target all entities of the selected type.

 1. Select one or more roles from the list.